nimroddanielmaayan/vue-3-crash-course/notes.md

   also use the `v-bind` directive to bind the state to an HTML attribute (`v-bind` is similar to `useState` in React)

+- Updating state in Vue is done by simple assignment.
+For example:
+  `variableName.value = newValue`

 ### Emitting and Listening to Events

 - The `v-on` directive is used to listen to events.
 It's similar to the